link1905/Unity-SummerRest/README.md

         InitializedSerializedBody = @"i am a big cat";
     }
     ```
-  - With **text or data** request body: we keep the serialized text in the Editor
+  - With `text or data` request body: we keep the serialized text in the Editor
-  - With **multipart form** request: **only text rows** are copied, your file rows are only used in EditMode (but the file keys are still generated)
+  - With `multipart form` request: **only text rows** are copied, your file rows are only used in EditMode (but the file keys are still generated)
-- But you can modify them through the object's properties (The auth key is modifiable but the appender is not).
+- But you can modify the cloned values through the object's properties (The auth key is modifiable but the appender is not).
 Please note that, a request object is reusable, you can keep it as a field in your classes
   ```csharp
   // Allias to the long name
   using Request2 = MyDomain.MyService.MyRequest2;